ac3lab/ac3lab.github.io/_posts/result-prediction-series/2025-04-15-post-value-market_2_ing.md

 The reason we use the log is that the distribution of the ratio between <code>tmH</code> and <code>tmA</code> is skewed to the right.
 Applying the log function makes the distribution symmetrical, which improves performance.
 The image below helps to visualize this.

 <div  style="width: 80%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img6.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img6.png" class="img-fluid rounded z-depth-1" %}
 </div>

 </div>

 <div  style="width: 80%; margin: 0 auto; text-align: center;">
-{% include figure.html path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img7.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/Posts_Images/2025-04-15-post-value-market-2/img7.png" class="img-fluid rounded z-depth-1" %}
 </div>

 So, the <code>logTmRatio</code> will be the variable we will use to predict the results.
 In other words, our independent variable.